zeke/devcenter-scraper/content/md/writing.md

 Images succinctly convey hard to understand concepts or step explanations and are great tools to provide a visual break from the monotony of reading a large block of text.
 Use them to emphasize important concepts and support the larger article structure.

 >callout
->Hosting image files on S3, Github or similar service ensures the portability of the article throughout the authorship process.
+>Hosting image files on S3, GitHub or similar service ensures the portability of the article throughout the authorship process.

 ```
 ![Image title](https://s3.amazonaws.com/bucket/image.jpg)